Design of Transmission Lines, Structures, and Foundationsinterpro.wisc.edu/RA00065 See upcoming dates

 Vicki Schneider, PE, PMP, is Director of Engineering Services for Mortenson Engineering Services, Inc. in Minneapolis, Minnesota.
 She has over 20 years of structural/foundation engineering experience in projects for electric utilities, fabricators and EPC (engineer-procure-construct) projects.
 Over the years, she has also worked as a design team member on hospitals, banks, hotels and event centers for above grade and foundation designs.
 Mrs. Schneider has significant experience as the Engineer of Record on substation and transmission line projects.
 Her substation structural design and transmission line experience ranges from 34.5kV to 500kV for all aspects of design including, but not limited to, shallow foundations, spread footings, direct embedded poles and drilled piers.

-Fee covers morning and afternoon breaks, scheduled lunches, course materials.
+Fee covers morning and afternoon breaks, scheduled lunches, and course materials.

 - CEU: 3.4